kushaldas/tunir/docs/usage.rst

 Tunir is a mini continuous integration (CI) system which can run a set of commands/tests in a new cloud VM, or bare metal, or in Vagrant boxes based on the job configurations.

 The current version can be used along with cron to run at predefined times.
+Tunir prints the output in the terminal, it also saves each command it ran, and the output in a text file located at '/var/run/tunir/tunir_results.txt'.

 Enabling a queue of ports for the VMs
 -------------------------------------